joseluistorres/noob-life/source/posts/2013-09-13-Desperately-Seeking-Noob-Status.html.markdown

-they started us off with an initiation in improv, Ruby in 100 minutes and a tidal wave of tutorials to prep us for the deep end of the ocean, which is weird, because I was pretty sure I was already in the deep end of the ocean when I quit my career of 10 years so I could learn to code.
+they started us off with an initiation in improv, Ruby in 100 minutes and a tidal wave of tutorials to prep us for the deep end of the ocean, which is weird, because I was pretty sure I was already in the deep end of the ocean when I quit my career (marketing of course) of 10 years so I could learn to code.

 A small handful of highlights from the week:
 +  string manipulation